craftcms/docs/docs/3.x/upgrade.md

 | Old PHP Constant | What to do instead
 | ---------------- | ----------------------------------------
 | `CRAFT_LOCALE`   | Use the [CRAFT_SITE](config/php-constants.md#craft-site) constant<sup>1</sup>
-| `CRAFT_SITE_URL` | Use the <config3:siteUrl> config setting or [environment variables](config/environments.md)
+| `CRAFT_SITE_URL` | Use the <config3:siteUrl> config setting or [environment variables](config/#environmental-configuration)

 *<sup>1</sup> Craft 3 doesn’t require each site/locale to have its own `index.php` file anymore, so alternatively you can remove all unnecessary site/locale web roots and subfolders.
-See the new [Localization guide](localization.md) for more info.*
+See the [Localization guide](sites.md) for more info.*

 ## Static Translation Files

-Craft 3 still supports [static message translations](static-translations.md), but the directory structure has changed.
+Craft 3 still supports [static message translations](sites.md#static-message-translations), but the directory structure has changed.
 Now within your `translations/` folder, you should create subdirectories for each locale, and within them, PHP files for each **translation category**.

 The acceptable translation categories are: